angelcymak/angelcymak.github.io/pytorch_logistic-regression/README.md

    - Use a threshold of 0.5 to determine whether the model's predictions are class 0 or class 1.
    - Print the training accuracy and test accuracy  after evaluation.

+#### Task 4: Implementation
-**Implement optimization techniques like L2 regularization and retrain the model.
-Evaluate the performance of the optimized model on both training and testing sets.**
+Implement optimization techniques like L2 regularization and retrain the model.
+Evaluate the performance of the optimized model on both training and testing sets.